GameServerManagers/LinuxGSM-Docs/Rust.md

 ## Useful Links

 ### Manual Installation and general information
-* If you wish to use the manual way, i updated the Valve Rust wiki (that still needs some work) : https://developer.valvesoftware.com/wiki/Rust_Dedicated_Server
+* If you wish to use the manual way, i (UltimateByte) updated the Valve Rust wiki (that still needs some work) : https://developer.valvesoftware.com/wiki/Rust_Dedicated_Server

 ### LGSM Installation
 * If you wish to use LGSM, grab the script provided here : https://gameservermanagers.com/lgsm/rustserver/